-Shepherd’s Pie is fantastic, Irish pub food.
-Delicious and with the recipe below, pretty easy to make at home.
-Since I first made my adaption of the Allrecipes.com Shepherd’s Pie recipe, I have been told and my research confirms that Shepherd’s Pie is made with lamb or mutton.
-If you make the exact same recipe with beef, chicken or tofu, it is actually Cottage Pie. — EH Stafford, Managing Editor
+Shepherd’s Pie is a St. Patrick’s Day Favorite.
+Since I first made my adaptation of the Allrecipes.com Shepherd’s Pie recipe, I have been told and my research confirms that Shepherd’s Pie is made with lamb or mutton.
+If you make the exact same recipe with beef, chicken or tofu, it is actually Cottage Pie. — EH Stafford

 Easy Comfort Food – Shepherd’s or Cottage Pie – You pick the meat!